bcleonard/ibmcos_demo_with_python/README.md

 ## How to configure:

 To configure the demo, you'll need to edit the [demo_config.txt](demo_config.txt).
 Each demo will have its own section.
 At a minimum, you'll need to replace/update the Access Key, Secret Access Key & Accesser URL.
+Each demo script may have additional fields that are neccessry to be filled out.

+Please note that your define user will need to have the "Vault Provisioner" role and you will need to enable the "Provisioning API Configuration" with the ability for users to "Create and Delete".

 ## How to Use: